willfox99/Karel_05/README.md

 Karel1
 ======

-Code for completing Karel Lab 1
+Starter code for the Karel Lab 1 project